-To step into the chapel at St Antony’s is to step out of the ‘normal’ every day world, and into a place of stillness and calm.
+To step into the Chapel at St Antony’s is to step out of the busyness and business of the ‘normal’ everyday world, and into a place of stillness and calm.

-On Sundays we have a contemplative sung eucharist, with incense, periods of silence and a selection of hymns and Taize chants.
+- On Sundays and Festivals we have a sung Eucharist, with incense, periods of silent prayer and a selection of hymns and Taize chants.

 - Weekday services tend to be simpler in format, but always contain significant periods of silence.

-The calendar on the homepage lists all the public services.
 If attending services outside of normal opening times (e.g. on a Sunday or in the evening) please access the Chapel via the outside steps, or the new external ramp lift for disabled access (via the garden), rather than through the house, as we may not hear the doorbell.

 8.30am Morning Prayer